Racism in Malaysia: Demographics

 The British, who had colonised what is now the Malaysian Peninsula starting in 1876, had recognized the Malay states, as recorded by numerous literature by Frank Swettenham, Hugh Clifford and many more of their scholars.
 Historians have noted that Western imperialism in Asia, including Malaysia, led to the importation of racial theories from Europe, contributing to a fundamental shift in the perception of race among Asians.
 During the colonial era, Chinese Malaysians remained mostly isolated in the mining regions where they worked.
 In addition, some Chinese Malaysians were settled around the major towns while the Malays, had established their own villages.
-The legacy of the "Malay Supremacy" of Mahathir, who is only half-Malay as his father came from Kerala, India, has created a chasm cutting through the fabric of Malaysian society.
-Indeed, in 2017, Mahathir insinuated former Prime Minister Najib Razak was a robber due to his Buginese racial background.
+In 2017, former prime minister Mahathir Mohamad insinuated Prime Minister Najib Razak was a robber due to his Buginese racial background.
 During the lead-up to the 2018 elections in Malaysia, an election Mahathir won, he fanned anti-Chinese sentiments in the country by warning of an influx of foreign Chinese property owners.
 Such exploitation of race and religion for power has shattered the concept of a "Malaysian Malaysia" proposed by Lee Kuan Yew, with talent being lost to foreign countries due to exclusive job opportunities for the Malays.

 Presently, Malay is the national language of Malaysia.
 While it is unique that more than four languages are spoken widely in Malaysia today (English, Malay, Chinese and Tamil), the ethnic languages are mainly used by the ethnic groups respectively.
 The divide is quite prominent, especially in west Malaysia, since the Malays mostly attend the Malaysian national schools but the Chinese and also the Indians, have created their own vernacular schools, placing importance on their respective languages.

 Tools of persecution

-Human rights of religious and ethnic minorities in Malaysia, including Buddhists, Hindus, Sikhs, Indians and Malaysian Chinese, are systematically, officially and legally violated regularly in an institutionalised manner.